OswaldLabsOpenSource/oswaldlabs.com/content/policies/sla.md

 ---
 title: Service-level Agreement
+description: Agastya, the accessibility plugin for websites by Oswald Labs, has a custom SLA for enterprise clients.
 ---

 This SLA only applies to custom enterprise plans.
 You can request an SLA by getting in touch with us.